Skip to Content

 1. Use a plain white paper napkin.

-2. Separate the three plys of the napkin and only use one.
+2. Separate the napkin layers and only use one.

 3. Cut the napkin to size and tape it to an A4 sheet of paper using masking tape.